bwohlberg/sporco/docs/source/invprob/cbpdndl.rst

 where :math:`W` is a mask array.

-On a multi-core host, :class:`.dictlrn.prlcnscdl.ConvBPDNDictLearn_Consensus` and :class:`.dictlrn.prlcnscdl.ConvBPDNMaskDcplDictLearn_Consensus` can be substantially faster than :class:`.dictlrn.cbpdndl.ConvBPDNDictLearn` and :class:`.dictlrn.cbpdndlmd.ConvBPDNMaskDictLearn` respectively.
-For large training datasets, the online CDL classes :class:`.dictlrn.onlinecdl.OnlineConvBPDNDictLearn` and :class:`.dictlrn.onlinecdl.OnlineConvBPDNMaskDictLearn` may be the best option, particularly for use on a host without very large amounts of main memory, and  with a GPU (see :ref:`cuda_package`).
+On a multi-core host, :class:`.prlcnscdl.ConvBPDNDictLearn_Consensus` and :class:`.prlcnscdl.ConvBPDNMaskDcplDictLearn_Consensus` can be substantially faster than :class:`.cbpdndl.ConvBPDNDictLearn` and :class:`.cbpdndlmd.ConvBPDNMaskDictLearn` respectively.
+For large training datasets, the online CDL classes :class:`.onlinecdl.OnlineConvBPDNDictLearn` and :class:`.onlinecdl.OnlineConvBPDNMaskDictLearn` may be the best option, particularly for use on a host without very large amounts of main memory, and  with a GPU (see :ref:`cuda_package`).

 :ref:`Usage examples <example_convolutional_dictionary_learning_index>` are available.